Search results for

 The design, comfort, and noise canceling are all fairly impressive.
 Unfortunately, the headset is let down by the poor frequency response curve.

-Price-savvy shoppers wanting decent noise canceling and a comfortable fit should grab the Anker Soundcore Space Q45 ($149 at Amazon.)
-These headphones use intuitive controls and a rocker on the right ear cup for music playback, song skipping, and adjusting volume.
+Price-savvy shoppers wanting decent ANC and a comfortable fit should grab the Anker Soundcore Space Q45 ($149 at Amazon).
+These headphones feature intuitive controls and a rocker on the right ear cup for music playback, song skipping, and volume adjustment.
 Battery life is impressive, yielding over 55 hours with ANC on and roughly 65 hours with it switched off.
 Fast charging is also supported, with a five-minute top-up profiting four hours of playback time.
-Sound isolation and noise canceling are decent, and the cans profit a sound passthrough mode for conversing with store clerks or crossing the road.
-Frequent Zoom callers will enjoy the Space Q45 thanks to their dual microphone array and noise rejection algorithms.
-Those running multiple devices can use Bluetooth multipoint, and the LDAC codec allows for high-res audio streaming.
+Frequent Zoom callers will appreciate the Space Q45’s dual microphone array and noise rejection algorithms.
+Bluetooth multipoint is also supported, and the LDAC codec unlocks high-res audio streaming.
 Unfortunately, the headphones are let down by their default frequency response and clunky app experience.

 Anker Soundcore Space Q45